rkarpeles/riplblog/wp-content/plugins/ml-slider/readme.txt

 6. Administration panel - selecting slides

 == Changelog ==

+= 2.2.2 =
+* Improvement: System check added with option to dismiss messages.
+Checks made for: role scoper plugin, wp_footer, wordpress version & GD/ImageMagick.

+= 2.2.1 =
+* Fix: Responsive slides styling in FireFox (reported by and thanks to: dznr418)
+* Fix: Flex Slider carousel causing browser to crash in some circumstances

+= 2.2 =
+* Fix: Paragraph tags being added to output using Nivo Slider

 = 2.1.6 =
 * Fix: Use the original image file if the slideshow size is the same size as the image file